Updated June 2026

 Is AGM better than EFB?

-Can I mount EFB instead of AGM?
+Can I fit an EFB instead of an AGM?

 How much does an AGM battery cost?